 - 1. Recording Audio.
 Set up.
-Ask your teacher for help if needed: - A) First, to prevent feedback, turn off any speakers or monitors.
+Ask your teacher for help if needed: - A. First, to prevent feedback, turn off any speakers or monitors.
 Record with headphones because this will allow you to hear what you are recording without creating a feedback loop.
-Connect headphones to the headphone jack on your audio/computer interface, or on your computer. - B) Next, connect the microphone to the audio/computer interface with a microphone cord.
+Connect headphones to the headphone jack on your audio/computer interface, or on your computer. - B. Next, connect the microphone to the audio/computer interface with a microphone cord.
 To make sure Mixcraft is monitoring the audio/computer interface, check the File > Preferences > Sound Device tab and confirm that the interface is selected.
 If using a microphone pop filter, place the filter in front of the microphone.
-This will help create clean vocal recordings. - 2.
-Testing the audio signal chain: - A) Arm a blank audio track in the workspace by clicking "arm."
-Clicking the downward arrow next to the arm button will allow us to select the source of your recorded audio.
-Make sure your interface is selected (should be "microphone").
-To check your configuration, speak into the microphone the volume meter should jump.
-Also select "Monitor Incoming Audio" to activate the headphones. - B) Remember, for clean recordings, monitor the incoming audio on the audio track's volume meter.
+This will help create clean vocal recordings.

+- 2. Testing the audio signal chain: - A. Arm a blank audio track in the workspace by clicking "arm."
+Click the downward arrow next to the arm button and select the source of the recorded audio (the microphone).
+Make sure your interface is selected.
+To check the configuration, speak into the microphone - the volume meter should jump.
+Also check "Monitor Incoming Audio" to activate the headphones. - B. Remember, for clean recordings, monitor the incoming audio on the audio track's volume meter.
 Record in the "yellow" zone.
 In this zone, the recordings will be audible, but not so loud that the recording will be distorted.

-If the meter is reaching the "red" area, try dialing back the gain on the audio/computer interface or move farther away from the microphone.
+If the meter is reaching the "red" area, try dialing back the gain on the audio/computer interface or move the performer/performers farther away from the microphone.